nikoksr/assert-go/README.md

 Here's the problem I'd been living with: I've always felt the urge to validate internal invariants—checking that a logger I just initialized isn't nil, verifying state I just set up is correct, confirming assumptions about data flow within my own code.
 These aren't checks for user input or network failures.
 They're checks for *my* mistakes.

 But the traditional Go approach felt wrong.
 Returning an error means telling my users: "Hey, handle this case where I might have screwed up."
 It pollutes APIs with impossible error cases, forcing callers to handle conditions that can only occur if my code is broken.
-I'd write these defensive checks anyway, feeling uncomfortable the whole time, knowing I was treating my own bugs the same as legitimate operational failures.
+I'd write these defensive checks anyway, feeling uncomfortable doing so, knowing I was treating my own bugs the same as legitimate operational failures.

 Assertions solved this.
 They let me validate what *must* be true without burdening my API consumers.
-When an invariant is violated, there's no graceful recovery—continuing would only mask the bug and spread corrupted state.
+When an invariant is violated, there's no graceful recovery; continuing would only mask the bug and spread corrupted state.
 Better to fail immediately with rich context pointing directly at the problem.

 I use assertions in **application code** where I control the full context and can make strong guarantees about internal state.
 I don't use them in libraries (where I can't control callers) or for validating external input (that's proper error handling territory).
 But for checking preconditions, postconditions, and invariants I own?
 They're essential.